LyonsZhang/CINEMA-Group/content/authors/DanyingCao/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio:  Danying Cao is a research assistant working with Prof. Zhang on linking plasma metabolites with patient outcomes in HIV patients.
+bio:  Danying is a master student in Statistics at Case Western Reserve University, with a focus on data analysis and modeling.
+She has had experience working as a bioinformatics data analysis engineer at Biotree Shanghai.

 interests:
   - Genetics